Iterative Estimation of Mixed Exponential Random Graph Models with Nodal Random Effects: Introduction

-We take model (\ref{eq:logextergm}) as starting point and propose to fit the model with an iterative combination of simulation based routines and pseudolikelihood estimation.
-We make use of pseudolikelihood estimation for the random coefficients $\boldsymbol{u}$ while for estimation of $\vectheta$ we use the stepping algorithm proposed in \cite{hummel2012improving} and implemented in the ergm package in R (see \citealt{HunterHandcock-etal:2008}).
-These two steps are used iteratively leading to feasible estimation.
-Our estimation strategy allows to fit large scale networks and we observe that the inclusion of the nodal effects work towards numerical estimation stability, as demonstrated through examples and simulations.
-We also propose a simple model selection to evaluate nodal heterogeneity.
+The first goal of this paper is to provide an iterative estimation strategy, combining both maximum likelihood and pseudolikelihood estimation techniques.
+To be more specific, we take model (\ref{eq:logextergm}) as starting point and make use of pseudolikelihood estimation for the random coefficients $\boldsymbol{u}$ while for estimation of $\vectheta$ we use the steplength MCMC-MLE approach proposed in \cite{hummel2012improving} and the corresponding stepping algorithm \cite{hummel2012improving}, implemented in the \texttt{ergm} package in R (see \citealt{HunterHandcock-etal:2008}).
+These two steps are used iteratively, leading to feasible estimation.
+Our estimation strategy allows us to fit large scale networks, and we observe that the inclusion of the nodal effects works towards numerical estimation stability, as demonstrated through examples and simulations.
+Moreover, as the second goal of this paper, we propose a simple model selection strategy to evaluate nodal heterogeneity.
 To be specific, we use Akaike's Information Criterion (see \citealt{akaike1974new}) to select a model with or without nodal effects.
 The latter is calculated numerically by employing a Laplace approximation.\\

 This paper is organized as follows.
-In Section \ref{sec:estimation} we will discuss the estimation for the underlying model in detail and introduce our algorithm.
+In Section \ref{sec:estimation} we discuss the estimation for the underlying model in detail and introduce our algorithm.
 Furthermore, in Section \ref{sec:selection} we present a simulation based method for evaluating our model, which allows us to calculate the AIC value for the mERGM and compare it with the AIC value of a corresponding ERGM.
-In Section \ref{sec:examples}, we then apply our approach to two data examples; in Section \ref{sec:simulation}, we present a simulation based study with the corresponding results.
+In Section \ref{sec:simulation}, we present a simulation based study with the corresponding results, in Section \ref{sec:examples}, we then apply our approach to three data examples.
 Finally, Section \ref{sec:discussion} closes with a discussion.